fr34k8/polymer-pwa-guide-app/readme.md

 # polymer-pwa-guide-kit

 *WARN, Current Polymer version is [rc2 and preview](https://www.polymer-project.org/blog/2017-03-08-2-0-rc).
 Have a look at bower.json.
-Please consider that this guide kit is under a restriction in cause of not released official version for Polymer 2 when you want to more do something with different version of Polymer*
+Please consider that this guide kit is under a restriction in cause of not released official version for Polymer 2 when you want to more do something with different version of Polymer.
+Data caching at local doesn't supported because of there are an issue related on [app-indexeddb-mirror](https://www.webcomponents.org/element/PolymerElements/app-storage/app-indexeddb-mirror) with polymerfire.

 > This is a guide kit is designed to show how to make a Progressive Web App(PWA) and PWA features by brand new Polymer 2 with official [web components](https://www.webcomponents.org/author/PolymerElements).
 All of UI components and logic are developed in a way of Polymer (and Web Components).
 Also the project development process has attached to [Polymer CLI](https://www.polymer-project.org/2.0/docs/tools/polymer-cli) and [Firebase CLI](https://firebase.google.com/docs/cli/) which has been coordinated with yarn/npm scripts at package.json.
 We has been audition the project by [Lighthouse](https://github.com/GoogleChrome/lighthouse) to achive high-performed web application.
 Moreover, this guide kit is also backed by Firebase for hosting, realtime database, and also push notification.

 # Demo

-[Demo]() is working on firebase hosting.
+[Demo](https://g-shorten.firebaseapp.com/) is working on firebase hosting.
 Please take a look.

 # Features